alexfernandez/alexfernandez.github.io/2021/understanding-quantum-mechanics.md

 the wave propagated through one slit interfere with that propagated through the other.

 Things complicate a little bit when we add the detectors at the slits.
-Why do we suddenly lose the interference?
+Why do we suddenly lose any interference?
 There are three complementary explanations which can be enlightening.
 First, there's the famous "the act of measurement affects the result": when we add detectors in the slits,